ckeditor/ckeditor4-docs/guides/dev/deep_dive/clipboard/README.md

 		// Initialization of CKEditor data transfer facade is a necessary step to extend and unify native
 		// browser capabilities.
 For instance, Internet Explorer does not support any other data type than 'text' and 'URL'.
-		// Note: evt is an instance of CKEDITOR.dom.event, not a native event.
+		// Note: evt is an instance of {@linkapi CKEDITOR.dom.event CKEDITOR.dom.event}, not a native event.
 		CKEDITOR.plugins.clipboard.initDragDataTransfer( evt );

 		var dataTransfer = evt.data.dataTransfer;